hsapodaca/meditation-j/README.md

       "steps": [
         {
           "type": "Speech",
-          "text": "I invite you to sit in a comfortable yet upright position in your chair" },
+          "text": "Hello."
+        },
         {
-          "type": "Speech",
+          "type": "Pause",
-          "text": "with your feet flat on the floor," },
+          "waitFor": 1
+        },
         {
           "type": "Speech",
-          "text": "your arms and legs uncrossed,"
+          "text": "Today we will try a simple breathing exercise."
         },
         {
-          "type": "Speech",
+          "type": "Pause",
-          "text": "and your hands resting in your lap."
+          "waitFor": 2
         },
         {
-          "type": "Pause",
+          "type": "Speech",
-          "waitFor": 3
+          "text": "Allow your body to settle into a comfortable position."
         }